Tips for Summer

 2. Avoid caffeinated or carbonated beverages, alcoholic beverages, and those high in sugar.

-All these drinks contain preservatives, colors and sugars.
+All these drinks contain preservatives, colors, and sugars.
 They are acidic in nature and act as diuretics.
 They cause loss of fluids through urine.

 Many soft drinks contain diluted phosphoric acid, which damages the inner lining of the digestive tract and, therefore, affects its functions.

-An excessive intake of soft drinks increases phosphorous levels in the blood.
+Excessive intake of soft drinks increases phosphorous levels in the blood.
 This separates calcium from the bones and moves it into the blood.

 This calcium displacement from the bones makes them porous and brittle.
-It also causes plaque on the teeth, kidney stones, arthritis and bone spur.
+It also causes plaque on the teeth, kidney stones, arthritis, and bone spur.